dhc-barnard/tutorials/Twine.md

 ### Changing Background Color

-Open the menu on the lower left corner (e.g. mine says “demo”) and then click on “Edit Story Stylesheet."
+navigate to the menu bar and click on the triangle icon next to your story title, then select “Edit Story Stylesheet."
 The empty stylesheet can be used to enter CSS code.
 In this tutorial we will provide basic code that you can copy and paste into your own stylesheet

 <p align="center">
   <img src="https://github.com/dhc-barnard/tutorials/blob/master/images/Twine/stylesheet.png" alt="story stylesheet" width="18.4%"/>